chrisprice-cmyk/network_rail_retail_hub_d360/README.md

             - Add Environment Secret: ORG_AUTH_SECRET
             - Paste SFDX Auth URL

+# Automating Deployments and Installation
+The pprimary scripts used to deploy the project can be found either in the orgInit (used for scratch orgs) or byooInit (used for SDO/Production orgs) scripts which follow a well defined set of steps to ensure smooth deployment regardless of where it is done (e.g. locally, via GitHub actions CICD, via sfdx-deployer/Industry Deployer).
+Please do not edit the org/byooInit scripts without reviewing the [Deployment of Operations quip doc](https://salesforce.quip.com/IiB7AoUkpgi8) first.

 # SUGGESTED CONTENT FOR THE README
 The following are examples of what should be contained within the README file.